viblo/pymunk/docs/src/installation.rst

     > pip install pymunk

-On non-Windows OS such as OSX and Linux you need to have a GCC-compatible compiler installed.
+Sometimes on more uncommon platforms you will need to have a GCC-compatible c-compiler installed.

 On OSX you can install one with::